-Council tax is a tax that every household pays.
-Council tax helps pay for local public services including the Police, Fire service, services provided by Central Bedfordshire Council (such as bin collection, road maintenance, libraries and social care) and services provided by your local Town or Parish Council.
+Council tax (PDF 740KB) is a tax that every household pays.
+Council tax helps pay for local public services including the:

 Every year council tax is recalculated and you receive a new bill in March.